TnZzZHlp/ckdownloader/README.md

 A command-line tool written in Rust to download attachments (videos, images, etc.) from Kemono and Coomer artist pages and save them to a local folder.

-## Note that
+> [!IMPORTANT]

-Please do not abuse this tool to download large amounts of content.
+> Please do not abuse this tool to download large amounts of content.
 Always adhere to the terms and conditions of the relevant websites.

 ## Features